texfaq/texfaq.github.io/FAQ-uselmfonts.md

 `$TEXMF` tree, and
 [update the filename database](/FAQ-inst-wlcf).

-Now, incorporate the fonts in the set searched by PDFLaTeX, `dvips`, `dvipdfm`/`dvipdfmx`, your previewers and Type&nbsp;1-to-PK conversion programs, by
+Now, incorporate the fonts in the set searched by pdfLaTeX, `dvips`, `dvipdfm`/`dvipdfmx`, your previewers and Type&nbsp;1-to-PK conversion programs, by